-AlL's material exposure to market risk is within the investment and foreign currency balances held within its insurance subsidiaries, and in the equity risk on its strategic investments in subsidiaries.
-There is no exposure to equity risk for the Lloyd's CCVs, as they all have net liabilities capped to nil value so the Group does not carry this balance as an investment.
-Last year, the fair value of a contingent liability was recognised for AlL's exposure to the underlying liabilities of the CCVs, however this contingent liability was transferred to AmTrust International Insurance Limited (AII) during 2017.
+AIL's material exposure to market risk is within the investment and foreign currency balances held within its insurance subsidiaries, and in the equity risk on its strategic investments in subsidiaries.
+There is no exposure to equity risk for the Lloyd's CCVs, as they all have net liabilities capped to nil value so the AIL Group does not carry this balance as an investment.